Few things are more 1 + 1 = 3 that when a VPS and a VPM are truly a great team

 J: A few key flags:

 - Only Ever Worked at a Start-Up.
-These guys maybe managed 3, then 5 or 8 folks.
+This is just as big of a flag as a VP of Sales that has only ever worked at a huge tech company.
+These VPs of Sales maybe managed 3, then 5 or 8 folks.
 They may have ever done really well.
-But their bio is full of Start-Up to Start-Up to Start-Up.
-These guys are often very smart.
+But their bio is full of Start-Up to Start-Up to Start-Up that Never Quite Scaled.
+These sales execs are often very smart.
 The problem is, they don’t scale.
 For a variety of potential reasons (lack of skills, lack of interest, shiny penny syndrome).
 It doesn’t matter why.
 They don’t scale.

 - His or Her Claimed Metrics Don’t Make Sense.
 “I grew sales 400%”.
 But the company only increased ARR 80% over that period.
 Huh?
 This is pretty common, in fact.
 These guys aren’t connected with success at their past company.
 You need a VP Sales you can trust.
 Even more than that, you need a VP Sales you can go into battle with every day.
 If the metrics make no sense, pass.
 You can’t rely on him or her.